Voter registration drive ineffective so far, SBA head says

 Guzman said the online link — despite being active nearly two months now — has yet to add a single new voter to the rolls.

-"Unfortunately this has not been effective and there have been zero registrations as a result," Guzman said, adding that SBA officials have played no role in voter registration efforts.
+"Unfortunately this has not been effective and there have been zero registrations as a result," Guzman said, adding that SBA officials have played no role in voter-registration efforts.

 "We don't register voters," Guzman said.
 "We don't have registration events at the SBA.
 We meet with small businesses about access to capital and contracting."

-Guzman's admission regarding the Michigan MOU's ineffectiveness may do little to quiet GOP fears since SBA is seeking to expand its registration campaign.
+Guzman's admission regarding the Michigan MOU's ineffectiveness may do little to quiet GOP fears since the SBA is seeking to expand its registration campaign.

 "We've been reaching out to dozens of states to try to ensure that they are part of this," Guzman said.
 "There's still an interest in making sure small businesses have the information if that's their preference."